algorandfoundation/beaker/README.md

 This adds an ABI method with signature `add(uint64,uint64)uint64` to our application.
 The python method should return an `Expr` of some kind to be invoked when the handler is called.

-> Note: `self` may be omitted if the method does not need to access any instance vars
+> Note: `self` may be omitted if the method does not need to access any instance variables.
+Class variables or methods may be accessed through the class name like `MySickApp.do_thing(data)`

 Lets now deploy our contract using an `ApplicationClient`.